HU-xiaobai/Zhanghao/README.md

 * Creativity: Generating Diverse Questions Using Variational Autoencoders.
 Unnat Jain, Ziyu Zhang and Alexander G. Schwing; Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 6485-6494
 * Predicting Difficulty and Discrimination of Natural Language Questions.
 Matthew A. Byrd and Shashank Srivastava.
 2022

+## VQG Models
+This section we would list current VQG models in terms of training process condition, accompanyed by their methods.
+### Unconditional VQG
+This part we would list papers about the current work about the VQG without constrains.(The input is only images.)

+### Conditional VQG